Youth Homelessness Demonstration Project

-At any given time, youth make up 12 percent of the county’s unsheltered homeless population, which is higher than veterans at 10 percent and families at 3 percent, but with the COVID-19 epidemic this number is increasing.
+At any given time, youth make up 12 percent of the county’s unsheltered homeless population of about 8,000, which is higher than veterans at 10 percent and families at 3 percent, but with the COVID-19 epidemic this number is increasing.
 The pandemic has highlighted the severity of San Diego County’s homelessness problem, and the need for specific housing services for Transition Age Youth (18 to 24 years old).

 “We help a lot of young people who otherwise would have no other option,” said Wil Lybarger, YHDP program manager, San Diego Youth Services.
 “Through our programs, we are able to move them into our safe and stable housing.”

 Youth System Navigators utilize San Diego Youth Services’ philosophy of trauma-informed care to help young adults access the community resources they need to build the skills and resources necessary to be successful in life.
 They are connected to education, employment, and entrepreneurial support, in addition to mental health services to empower them to be self-sufficient.
 The ultimate goal of YHDP is to help end the cycle of youth homelessness.

 “Just about every single one of the youth in our program has experienced trauma and need care,” said Lybarger.
 “No one deserves to live on the street, and I am grateful that we are able to make a difference in the lives of these young people.
 These interventions have the possibility to change their life trajectory completely.”